viaacode/documentation-jekyll/docs/instroom/sip/minimale_sip_0.1.md

 In this section we dissect meemoo's SIP package and discuss its requirements.
 We follow the hierarchical folder structure discussed in XX and traverse the different levels of the SIP.
+<mark>verplaatsen naar boven</mark>Where possible, we include tables with the metadata elements, their attributes and the level of requirements.
+Further requirements are captured in plain text, using the [RFC 2119](https://tools.ietf.org/html/rfc2119) vocabulary.

 ## Structure of a meemoo SIP: bag-level

 A bag is a compressed directory that serves as a wrapper around a SIP submitted by a CP for ingest in the meemoo archive.